Covered Securities for Income Tax Reporting

 - Any stock in a corporation that was acquired on or after January 1, 2011

-- Any mutual fund shares that was acquired on or after January 1, 2012
+- Any mutual fund shares that were acquired on or after January 1, 2012

 - Stock in a corporation that was purchased through a dividend reinvestment plan acquired on or after January 1, 2012, and